mikaelsjovind/mikeysvensson.github.io/_posts/2016-12-18-display-images-in-a-folder-with-jekyll.md

 ---
-title: "Display image in a folder with Jekyll"
+title: "Display images in a folder with Jekyll"
 date: 2016-12-18
 ---